-Services that are covered for you What you must pay when you get these services Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years.
-Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years.
-Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
-Barium Enema as an alternative to flexible sigmoidoscopy for patient not at high risk and 45 years or older.
+Services that are covered for you What you must pay when you get these services Screening fecal-occult blood tests for \$0 copay for diagnostic \$150 copay for a diagnostic colonoscopy patients 45 years and older.
+Once every 12 colonoscopy months.
+Multitarget stool DNA for patients 45 to \$0 copay for diagnostic \$10 copay for a 85 years of age and not meeting high risk flexible sigmoidoscopy diagnostic flexible criteria.
+Once every 3 years. at a physician office or sigmoidoscopy at a Blood-based Biomarker Tests for patients standalone lab. \$5 physician office or 45 to 85 years of age and not meeting high copay for a diagnostic standalone lab. \$25 risk criteria.
+Once every 3 years. flexible sigmoidoscopy copay for a diagnostic Barium Enema as an alternative to at an outpatient facility. flexible colonoscopy for patients at high risk and sigmoidoscopy at an 24 months since the last screening barium outpatient facility. enema or the last screening colonoscopy.
+Barium Enema as an alternative to flexible \$0 copay for barium \$30 Copay for a sigmoidoscopy for patient not at high risk barium enema enema and 45 years or older.
 Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
-Colorectal cancer screening tests include a followon screening colonoscopy after a Medicare covered non-invasive stool-based colorectal \$0 copay for diagnostic colonoscopy \$0 copay for diagnostic flexible sigmoidoscopy. \$0 copay for barium enema 30% of the cost for a barium enema Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-In-Network \$0 copay for Medicare- covered dental services.
-Out-of-Network 30% of the cost for Medicare-covered dental services However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
+Colorectal cancer screening tests include a followon screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
+Dental services In-Network Out-of-Network \$0 copay for Medicare-\$50 copay for Medicare-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) covered dental services. covered dental services. are not covered by Original Medicare.
+However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-BC1 V10C3 In addition, we cover the following routine dental services (Benefit through DentaQuest): Services may require prior authorization Services may require prior authorization Preventive dental servicesOral exams